Best lightweight laptops 2025: Experts select the best portable laptops

 Is 2kg to 4kg too heavy for a laptop?

 It's not *too* heavy, but it certainly wouldn't be considered as one of the best lightweight laptops – and wouldn't make the cut for this best-of guide.
+Heavier laptops typically offer more in the way of power and performance, but you won't find any of those here.

 Which laptop brand is very best?

 The answer to this is going to change all the time, but there are great options from many brands.
-Do think about the split of types though: Apple makes MacBooks, which run on MacOS; Windows laptops are made by many great brands, such as Dell, Lenovo and more; or the best Chromebooks can deliver lightweight and affordable offerings (albeit with fewer app options compared to the other two).
+Do think about the split of types though: Apple makes MacBooks, which run on macOS; Windows laptops are made by many great brands, such as Dell, Lenovo and more; or the best Chromebooks can deliver lightweight and affordable offerings (albeit with fewer app options compared to the other two).

 Reviewer panel